-Hi Gianluca Santopietro and Gabriele Mari, thank you to be here with us for the first episode of our new column, Boardgames’ Men: letters From Whitechapel.
+Hi Gianluca Santopietro and Gabriele Mari, thank you to be here with us in Boardgames’ Men: letters From Whitechapel.
 As you may know, Gianluca and Gabriele are the authors of Letters From Whitechapel, published by Giochi Uniti.

-Letters from Whitechapel has soon become a best-seller game.
+Letters from Whitechapel has soon become a best-selling game.
 One player is Jack the Ripper and the others are investigators that must arrest him!

 But enough small talk, let’s dive into our interview!

 Boardgames’ Men – Letters From Whitechapel – The beginning

 How was Sir Chester Cobblepot born and when did you start collaborating?

 Gianluca: It’s all Gabriele’s “fault”!
 In 2007 he proposed his first game Garibaldi la Trafila™ which caught the attention of the board game industry.
 He was later contacted to design the second chapter of the famous Scotland Yard™.
 It was unbelievable.
 We involved all the people from La Ludoteca™ [The Game Room e.d.] in Ravenna in the development of that game.

 Then we start thinking big and we start developing Letters from Whitechapel.
 Sir Chester Cobblepot noticed our passion to deepen the historical background with scrupulousness and accuracy and proposed us to find a publishing house for Letters From Whitechapel.
 Then we got in contact with Giochi Uniti and the rest is history.

 When did you have your first idea of Letters From Whitechapel?